trottling/bitlocker-encryption-status/README.md

 -   The script clears the output after two iterations to keep the display clean and concise.
 If you want to change the number of iterations before clearing the output, modify the `iteration` variable in the code.

 ## Acknowledgements
-This scrpt was made possible with the assistance of [ChatGPT](https://openai.com/product/chatgpt), a language model developed by [OpenAI](https://openai.com/).
+This was made possible with the assistance of [ChatGPT](https://openai.com/product/chatgpt), a language model developed by [OpenAI](https://openai.com/).
 ChatGPT provided guidance and assistance in developing the code logic and addressing specific requirements.

 ## License